jasonepage/jasonepage/README.md

 ## :sparkles: About
 Hi!
-I'm Jason, a computer science major at the University of Oregon.
+I'm Jason, a student at the University of Oregon.